 In honor of Kathy’s dedication to the NYC, we are raising funds to build the Gondola PreToddler playground.

 Need for a PreToddler Playground: Since the closure of the Infant care Room two years ago, the NYC has not had a playground for the PreToddlers ages 12 months up to 2 years old.
 Research shows that outdoor play and the use of play structures provide infant/toddlers the opportunity to acquire basic motor skills that help foster brain development.
 During the first three years of life, brain synapses are formed based on a child’s experiences and exposure to outdoor experiential learning.
 Providing this exposure supports the connections between the right and left hemispheres in the brain.
 Allowing children to crawl and climb onto structures teaches children about depth perception and encourages problem solving strategies.
 Play structures also foster language development by using prepositions such as over, under, inside, outside, behind, in front, etc. The richness of providing a play structure in a child’s outdoor environment supports a holistic approach to developing their skills in each developmental domain.

-Your Support is Appreciated and will be Matched: We are joining hands with our donors to ask for your support in raising $60,000 to build the new Gondola PreToddler playground.
-To date $4,550 has been raised towards a generous $10,000 match provided by Pete and Ginnie Haas, with the first $10,000 is being matched dollar for dollar.
-To-date $4,550 has been raised.
+Your Support is Appreciated and will be Matched: We are joining hands with our donors to ask for your support in raising $60,153 to build the new Gondola PreToddler playground.
+A generous $10,000 match was provided by Pete and Ginnie Haas.
+To-date $58,031 has been raised.
 Donate today to make a contribution to help build this play structure that will benefit Kathy’s grandchildren and the future generations of children to come.
 For more information call (415) 892-1643, ext 0 or email firstname.lastname@example.org